nalej/docs/docs/tutorials/installingsdkindevice.md

 # Installing Nalej SDK in a device

-What steps do we need to follow if we want to transform a given device into a Nalej device?
-Let's see...

 ## Getting ready

-For this tutorial's purposes, we're going to assume that you already have a device group declared in your application, and an actual device.
+For this tutorial's purposes, we're going to assume that you already have a device group declared in your application, and an actual device you want to transform into a Nalej device.
 We're also assuming that this device has a running operating system with a Python interpreter.

 In order to be able to use the Nalej Python SDK, your device needs **Python 3.7** and **PIP 3** \(version 18.1 or higher\).
 It also needs the following libraries: